 Office Emergency Bag

 Hopefully, this will never happen, but just in case, I would stock a few items in your office like the following.
-Please rotate food as needed.
+Please rotate food and water as needed.

 - Flashlight: either with or without batteries.
 Please store batteries if you have a flashlight that needs them.
 I prefer solar ones like this one Goal Zero